Tim-222/beacon/README.md

       annotations:
         consul.hashicorp.com/connect-inject: 'true'

-If license files are needed for the digital twin deployment (such as Matlab) then they should be available in the licenses-pvc-claim.
+If license files are needed for the digital twin deployment (such as Matlab) then they should be available in the licenses-pv-claim Persistent volume.